Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

-But precisely because of this, Nagoya's musicians are strong.
-"If we're going to be skipped, we'll become so strong we can't be skipped".
-This rebellious spirit has allowed this city's music scene to evolve independently.
-When 04 Limited Sazabys established their own outdoor festival "YON FES" with over 10,000 people in their hometown Nagoya, it was a symbol of this spirit.
+But that's precisely why Nagoya's musicians are strong.
+"If we're going to be bypassed, let's become so strong we can't be ignored."
+This rebellious spirit has allowed the city's music scene to evolve in its own unique way.
+When 04 Limited Sazabys established their own outdoor festival "YON FES" with an attendance of 10,000+ in their hometown of Nagoya, it was a perfect symbol of this spirit.

-I moved to Tokyo in my twenties and performed in bands at venues like Mandala in Kichijoji and UZU in Fukuutsu.
-I've also visited Osaka's band scene many times.
-Based on that experience, I can say Nagoya is neither as dry as Tokyo nor as emotionally charged as Osaka.
-Nagoya is "meritocratic".
-Good bands attract people; mediocre ones don't get a second glance.
-It's a simple and straightforward city.
+I moved to Tokyo in my twenties and performed in bands at venues like Mandala in Kichijoji and UZU in Fukushima.
+I've visited Osaka's band scene multiple times.
+Based on that experience, I can say Nagoya is neither as dry as Tokyo nor as emotionally driven as Osaka.
+Nagoya is a "meritocracy."
+Good bands attract people; mediocre ones don't.
+It's a straightforward and refreshingly honest city.

-This article thoroughly explains specific methods for finding band members in Nagoya, along with live house and practice studio information organized by area.
-Our guide on Tokyo, Osaka, and Nagoya areas provided an overview of Nagoya, but this time we focus deeper, exclusively on Nagoya.
+This article provides a comprehensive explanation of how to find band members in Nagoya, along with information about live houses and practice studios organized by area.
+While our area-by-area guide to Tokyo, Osaka, and Nagoya provided an overview, this time we focus exclusively on Nagoya.

-First, let's organize the specific means of finding band members in Nagoya.
+First, let's organize the concrete methods for finding band members in Nagoya.

 1. Use Member Recruitment Sites and Apps

-Nagoya's band scene has clearly defined communities by area.
-Rock in Sakae, indie in Osu, punk and hardcore in Imaike—if you frequently visit live houses in your genre's area, you'll naturally become part of that community.
+Nagoya's band scene has distinct communities organized by area.
+Rock in Sakae, indie in Osu, punk and hardcore in Imaike—attend live houses in the area that matches your genre, and you'll naturally become part of that community.

-Nagoya doesn't lead to "let's go grab drinks" with strangers like Osaka might, but after showing up 2-3 times, you'll be recognized and conversations start with "You're here again."
-Consistently attending is especially important in Nagoya.
+Unlike Osaka, Nagoya won't lead to "let's grab drinks" after a first meeting, but after showing up 2-3 times, you'll be recognized: "Oh, that person is always here."
+Consistent attendance is especially important in Nagoya.

 3. Participate in Session Events

 Nagoya regularly hosts rock, blues, and jazz session events.
-SlowBlues in Imaike offers blues and R&B sessions, while NAGOYA TAURUS in Sakae hosts funk-blues session nights monthly.
+SlowBlues in Imaike offers blues and R&B sessions, while NAGOYA TAURUS in Sakae hosts funk and blues session nights monthly.

-As written in A Complete Guide for Beginners Joining Bands, sessions are places where you instantly know "I want to play with this person."
-Nagoya's session events have a comfortable distance between regulars and welcome newcomers.
+As mentioned in The Complete Beginner's Guide to Joining a Band, sessions are places where you instantly understand "I want to play with this person."
+Nagoya's session events have an ideal distance between regulars and newcomers, making it easy to find your place.

 4. Practice Studio Bulletin Boards and Communities

-Major Nagoya studios like Reflect Studio and Studio 246 have member recruitment bulletin boards in their lobbies.
-If people share the same studio, there are no practice space conflicts, and you naturally become acquainted.
-Reflect Studio Shinsakae is located in an area packed with live houses, making it easy to catch shows after studio sessions.
+Large studios in Nagoya like Reflect Studio and Studio 246 have member recruitment bulletin boards in their lobbies.
+People using the same studio won't have conflicts over rehearsal space and naturally become acquainted.
+Reflect Studio Shinei is located in an area dense with live houses, making it easy to catch live shows after studio practice.

-Nagoya has music stores concentrated in Osu.
-Venues like Ishibashi Musical Instruments Nagoya Sakae and Kurosawa Gakki Nagoya host irregular workshops and mini-events.
-If you mention you're looking for members while trying instruments and chatting with staff, they might introduce you to regular customers.
-Osu's music store district is equivalent to Tokyo's Ochanomizu.
+Nagoya has a concentration of musical instrument stores in Osu.
+Ishibashi Music Nagoya Sakae and Kurosawa Music Nagoya stores periodically host workshops and mini-events.
+Chat with staff while trying out instruments and mention you're looking for members—they might introduce you to regular customers.
+Osu's instrument street is equivalent to Tokyo's Ochanomizu.

 Sakae Area — The Heart of Nagoya's Band Scene

-If you're doing a band in Nagoya, you need to know the Sakae area.
-It's the heart of Nagoya's band scene, equivalent to Shibuya or Shimokitazawa in Tokyo.
+If you're starting a band in Nagoya, you must familiarize yourself with the Sakae area.
+It's equivalent to Shibuya or Shimokitazawa in Tokyo, and is the heart of Nagoya's band scene.

 Nagoya CLUB QUATTRO